- They stress less

 - There are a variety of eco-friendly wedding invitations, place cards and tha

-- How about organic wedding favors?
+nk-yous available.
+Whether your choose to have a professional create your inviations or make them yourself, there are many recycled and now "plantable" papers available.
+With plantable paper stock, the paper is made with embedded flowers and seeds.
+After the event, your guests can actually plant the invitation and it will bloom! - How about organic wedding favors?
 One popular option is natural and organic skincare with customized labeling to commemorate your special day.
 Sarah Scott ( http://www.shopsarahscott.com/ ) offers customized solutions for their skincare products, as well as gift baskets filled with natural and organic products, perfect for gifts for bridesmaids and the mother of the bride!

 - Sustainable party favors are also becoming increasingly popular.
 Placecards with saplings attached are a great way to encourage your guests to "go green."